tsgates/arch-wiki-markdown/wiki/Unity.md

 Basically run:

     $ cd packagename
-    $ rm -rvf # Clears out any files from a previous build
+    $ rm -rvf src pkg # Clears out any files from a previous build
     $ makepkg -sci # '-s' means install needed dependencies, '-c' means clear left files after build and '-i' means install the package after it is built.

 3. Log out and log into the Unity session.